aroberge/friendly-traceback-docs/docs/source/syntax_tracebacks_en_3.7.rst

     -->4:       pass
                ^

-    Likely cause based on the information given by Python:
         In this case, the line identified above is more indented than expected and
         does not match the indentation of the previous line.